 Arguably the most important meal of the day, the Royals’ breakfast is some of the best we’ve ever had at a resort, ever.

-Gastronomy and Sea Room offer breakfasts.
-Gastronomy is a large market style space with various kitchens making delicious treats from all round the world, while Sea Room is quieter with a reduced selection but offering al la carte options like Pancakes and Waffles.
+Gastronomy and Sea Lounge offer breakfasts.
+Gastronomy is a large market-style space with various kitchens making delicious treats from all around the world, while Sea Lounge is quieter with a reduced selection but offers al la carte options like Pancakes and Waffles.

 The coffee is great and they’ll make you anything you want with any milk.
 We opted for the traditional Americano which was as good as anywhere else you would get it.
 So coffee snobs can rest easy knowing their caffeine hit will be taken care of.